arjun808/coursera-test/README.md

-Sample restaurant page created with HTML5, CSS3 and Javascript
+A simple restaurant page created with HTML5, CSS3 and Javascript